IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 <div class="divider--half"></div>

 ## Remote Paging
-Remote paging can be achieved by declaring a service, responsible for data fetching and a component, which will be responsible for the Grid construction and data subscription.For more detailed information, check the [`@@igComponent Remote Data Operations`](remote-data-operations.md#remote-paging) topic.
+Remote paging can be achieved by declaring a service, responsible for data fetching and a component, which will be responsible for the Grid construction and data subscription.
+For more detailed information, check the [`@@igComponent Remote Data Operations`](remote-data-operations.md#remote-paging) topic.

 @@if (igxName === 'IgxGrid') {
 ## Remote Paging with Custom Template

-In some cases you may want to define your own paging behavior and this is when we can take advantage of the Paging template and add our custom logic along with it.
+In some cases you may want to define your own paging behavior and this is when we can take advantage of the `igx-paginator-content` and add our custom logic along with it.
 [This section](remote-data-operations.md#remote-paging-with-custom-template) explains how we are going to extend the Remote Paging example in order to demonstrate this.
 }

 ## Localization
 With only a few lines of code you can easily localize all strings part of the Paging component.
-In order to localize a given Paging instance use the input property [resourceStrings]({environment:angularApiUrl}/classes/@@igTypeDoc.html#resourceStrings).
+In order to localize a given Paging instance use the input property [resourceStrings]({environment:angularApiUrl}/classes/IgxPaginatorComponent.html#resourceStrings).
 You can use this

 **Step 1** - Import `IPaginatorResourceStrings` interface and [changei18n]({environment:angularApiUrl}/#changei18n) function: